exfab/WellShuffled/README.md

 The main command is `wellshuffled`.
 It takes a required input file of sample IDs and an output path.

 ### Basic Command

+The following assumes use with `uv`.
+If running without `uv`, simply omit the `uv run` part of the command.

 ```
 uv run wellshuffled <sample_file> <output_path> [OPTIONS]